-It isn’t recommended by all veterinarians but it’s a popular practice with many pet owners.
+It isn’t recommended by all veterinarians, but it’s a popular practice with many pet owners who’ve written about it online.
 Benadryl is an over-the-counter human medicine that’s sold around the world in pharmacies and grocery stores.
 You don’t need to speak to a vet before you give it to the cat but it might be prudent to ask for dosage advice before you do.
-Not only will this give you peace of mind but it allows the veterinarian to raise any concerns and give advice before the travel date.
+We’d always be very careful about dosing a cat with anything even something that’s described as safe for pets.

 Don’t dose your cat with Benadryl or any other medication if you’re traveling with your cat by plane.

 Many airlines will refuse carriage to a sedated pet as altitude can cause breathing difficulties.
 Talk to your vet if you believe your cat needs medicinal support during air travel.
 Equally, if you’re looking to give your cat a high-duty sedative such as Benzodiazepine, then you should make an appointment with your veterinarian.

 Benadryl as a Medicine to Calm Cats for Travel

 Benadryl is one of the more common methods of sedating a cat for travel.

 You may already be familiar with the name as it’s commonly used to treat allergies in humans.
 Although not approved for veterinary use by the FDA, it’s generally considered safe enough for cats in small doses.

 In addition to being used as a sedative, it’s also used as an anti-histamine to treat allergies, bites and stings in felines.